A New Urgency: How CDPs Power Digital Transformation

 As you can see from these examples, value progressively increases with each level in the SAMR model.
 Organizations that focus their digital transformation on “Modification” and “Redefinition” will see the greatest value and the highest level of competitive differentiation.

-So what is CDP and what makes it uniquely suited to act as the central martech to power digital transformation?
-It’s not just a CDP’s ability to unify your customer data into accurate, unified customer profiles that gives it this power.
-It’s also the power to orchestrate—to coordinate and execute all of the elements of a campaign or strategic initiative—that helps CDPs serve as the martech that connects your tech stack.
 That’s why CDPs are such a popular choice for the foundation of digital transformation.
 They help all of your infrastructure—whether legacy tools, homegrown systems, data lakes, SaaS-based sales or marketing tools and customer support systems—to read from a single source of truth about each customer.
-In addition, they help you activate actions across the stack based on customer interactions, interests and ML-driven insights.
+In addition, they help you activate actions across the stack based on customer interactions, interests, and ML-driven insights.

 For many companies, a CDP is exactly the kind of martech that can transform their organizations from running on fragmented, siloed systems to companies that easily use customer data not just to automate the kind of personalized customer journeys that build loyalty and CLV, but transform their organizations as well.